 Results to Date

-We are currently advancing our lead candidate, Decoy20, through pre-clinical development.
+We are currently advancing our lead candidate, Decoy20, through Phase 1 clinical trial.
 To date, Decoy20 and/or related candidates have demonstrated broad anti-tumor and anti-viral activity in pre-clinical models, including high percentage complete and durable anti-tumor responses in combination with different classes of existing therapeutics.

 - In oncology, Decoy candidates have demonstrated the ability to eradicate established tumors in a murine model of hepatocellular carcinoma in combination with either a non-steroidal anti-inflammatory drug (NSAID) or an anti-PD-1 agent, and more efficiently with both.
 Tumor eradication has occurred with a wide therapeutic index and has led to induction of 100% immunological memory.
 In combination with low-dose chemotherapy, Decoy candidates have also produced highly efficient eradication of established tumors in a mouse model of non-Hodgkin’s Lymphoma (NHL), also with induction of immunological memory.
 Combination-mediated tumor eradication has also been observed with a human tumor xenograft NHL model with inclusion of a targeted antibody.
 Decoy candidates have also produced significant single agent activity in murine models of both metastatic pancreatic carcinoma and orthotopic, colorectal carcinoma.

 - In infectious disease, single agent Decoy therapeutics have produced significantly broader activity than standard of care treatment in a pre-clinical model of chronic Hepatitis B infection, as well as single agent activity against chronic HIV infection in a pre-clinical humanized mouse model.